What does “onamae wa nan desu ka” mean in Japanese?

 Definition and meaning of “onamae wa nan desu ka”

-Components of “onamae wa nan desu ka”
+What does “onamae wa nan desu ka” literally mean in Japanese?

 - namae – 名前 (なまえ) : a noun meaning ‘name’.